boson-samples/telegram-image-analysis/README.md

-# Deep Learning with OpenShift Serverless Functions
+# Telegram Image Anaylysis with OpenShift Serverless Functions

-In this demo, you will learn how Serverless Functions can be used to do some cool stuff with deep learning.
+In this demo, you will learn how Serverless Functions can be used to do facial recognition in the Telegram chat.

 ## Setup